Overview of the Examples

 Prescribed Circling Approach Procedures

-- Following prescribed circling approach procedures ensures safe maneuvering and obstacle clearance; adhere strictly to published procedures and minimum altitudes.
+- Failure to follow the prescribed circling approach procedures may result in unsafe maneuvering and inadequate obstacle clearance; adhere strictly to published procedures and minimum altitudes.

 Executing a Circling Approach at Night or With Marginal Visibility

-- Performing a circling approach at night or in marginal visibility can lead to CFIT or disorientation; set up navigation systems for best situational awareness, use all available lighting aids, and be prepared to execute a missed approach.
+- Performing a circling approach at night or in marginal visibility can lead to CFIT or disorientation; ensure navigation systems are configured for optimal situational awareness, use all available lighting aids, and be prepared to execute a missed approach.

 Losing Visual Contact With an Identifiable Part of the Airport While Circling